bstrong71/wk4-hackathon/README.md

-# README
+# WEEK FOUR HACKATHON

 Collaboration of the May and July Cohorts Final project for front-end fundamentals

 -Show what library does as concisely as possible Make sure API is showing